dlt-science/science-notes/blogs/POS/pos.md

 ## Methodology Overview

 In their study {cite}`platt2021energy`, the authors developed a fundamental energy consumption model specific to PoS blockchains.
 This model primarily considered energy consumption on a per transaction basis rather than the overall system's consumption.
 The authors assumed that the validating nodes would run on comparable server hardware types, regardless of network load.
 Thus, the overall energy requirement of a protocol was attributed exclusively to the number and the specific hardware configuration of the validator nodes.
-Three different hardware configurations were considered to cover the potential hardware variation and expected hardware usage: a single-board computer, a rackmount server for midsize and large enterprises, and a high-performance server.
+Three different hardware configurations were considered to cover the potential hardware variation and expected hardware usage: a single-board computer, a rack-mount server for midsize and large enterprises, and a high-performance server.
 This holistic approach allowed for a nuanced analysis of energy consumption across PoS blockchains.

 ```{figure} images/ETH2.0.png
 ---